Unfortunately, it’s very easy to fall prey to some simple plumbing mistakes, that can end up costing more time and money down the road.

 Ceiling leaks can be a challenge for the average homeowner because there’s no easy way to get into the ceiling and find out where the problem is.
 And even if you do, you might just see a confusing network of pipes and beams with no clear indication of how to fix it.
 For apartments, the leak source might come from the home above you.

 The best way to deal with a leak in the ceiling is to call a plumber.
-They have the right tools and equipment to identify, diagnose, and resolve the problem, and some offer 24-hour service in case of emergencies.
+They have the right tools and equipment to identify, diagnose, and resolve the problem, and some offer 24 hour plumbing service in case of emergencies.
 So if you’re concerned your leak could lead to flooding, or if it can’t wait until morning, you can give the plumber a call.

 Start by trying to find the cause of the leak.
 What’s in the space above the leak?
 If it’s a bathroom, it could be a shower or toilet leak that’s coming through the floor.
 Toilet leaks can happen when the wax ring is worn out.
 The ring connects the floor to the bottom of the toilet so when it gets old, the water may seep through when you flush.